All Episodes

 It will go a long way towards setting the standard for future nominees to the U.S. Supreme Court.

-It will go a long way toward establishing a role of the Supreme Court in uh in American life and hopefully returning it to its original intent by the uh by the founding fathers, watching the media panic.
+It will go a long way toward establishing the role of the Supreme Court in American life and hopefully returning it to its original intent by the founding fathers, watching the media panic, bring more of that on.

 I got notes from people.

-I can't believe they're calling him Scolito.
+I can't believe they're calling him Scalito.

-Let them call him Scolito.
+Let them call him Scalito.

 He's a mini Satan.

-He's a mini devil.
+He's a mini-devil.

 They're trying to deny that he is his own man.

-And so let him try, folks.
+And so let them try, folks.

 This guy's got a record.

-Here's the president's announcement today came early this morning.
+Here's the president's announcement today.

 Here's what he had to say.

-And he was again confirmed by unanimous consent by the United States Senate.
+Judge Alito's nomination received bipartisan support, and he was again confirmed by unanimous consent by the United States Senate.

-And now has more prior judicial experience than any Supreme Court nominee in more than 70 years.
+Judge Alito has served with distinction on that court for 15 years and now has more prior judicial experience than any Supreme Court nominee in more than 70 years.

 Judge Alito's reputation has only grown over the span of his service.